jb-leger/breakable-list/README.md

     L = interruptible_list(mygen(), callback_last=mycallback)
     ```

- - With callback on `SIGUSR2` to display the mean on the list on `stderr`:
+ - With callback on `SIGUSR2` to display the mean on the current list on `stderr`:
     ```python
     import sys
     from interruptible_list import interruptible_list